-Māori Language Week is an annual celebration held in the third full week of September.
-This year it takes place from September 13 to 19.The initiative, also called ‘Te Wiki o te Reo Māori,’ is government-sponsored.
+Māori Language Week is an annual celebration held in the third week of September.
+This year it takes place from September 11 to 18.The initiative, also called ‘Te Wiki o te Reo Māori,’ is government-sponsored.
 It aims to inspire New Zealanders to speak the Māori language proudly.
 Māori Language Week is part of a larger effort to revitalize the Māori language.
 New Zealanders — and indeed, the global community — are encouraged to learn the language and experience the rich culture of the region.
 Events are held across the country to mark this observance and showcase the beauty of New Zealand.

 History of Māori Language Week